 If you like the work I do on this blog, please consider supporting it via my Patreon.

-In my last post, I outlined some of my thoughts as I started to paint the classic Werner Klocke figure Tara the Silent, with the aim of sharing how how I spot problems during the painting process and try to come up with possible solutions.
+In Part One of this series, I outlined some of my thoughts as I started to paint the classic Werner Klocke figure Tara the Silent, with the aim of sharing how how I look for problems during the painting process and try to come up with possible solutions.

 I ended the painting session with the figure as seen below.
 The light is imagined to be coming from above and to the right in the front view photo.
 I had settled on the colours for the skin and cloth areas and finished painting those areas, but when I looked it over the next day, there was something I wasn’t quite happy about with how I had painted it.
-This issue relates just to the skin and/or cloth, the other areas of the figure are just flat basecoats, and are going to be changed to different colours.
+This issue relates just to the skin and/or cloth.
+The other areas of the figure are just flat basecoats, and will be changed to different colours.

 At the end of the paint session where I switched the cloth colour from green to blue.